Connect with others who understand.

 What Makes a DMT Highly Effective?

-DMTs slow the progression of MS. They do this by targeting the immune system to reduce its attacks on the central nervous system.
+DMTs reduce the activity of MS by targeting the immune system to reduce its attacks on the central nervous system.
 MS is considered an autoimmune disease because the body essentially attacks its own nerves and brain cells.

-The highly effective DMTs are a group of medications for MS that have been deemed highly effective based on how they’ve performed in clinical trials compared to other existing treatments.
-Highly effective DMTs include MS medications in several drug classes, including sphingosine-1-phosphate (S1P) receptor modulators and anti-CD20 monoclonal antibodies.
-Highly effective DMTs in different classes work in different ways to slow the progression of MS.
+Certain DMTs are part of a group of MS medications deemed “highly effective” by researchers based on how they’ve performed in clinical trials compared to other existing treatments.
+Highly effective DMTs for MS span several drug classes, including sphingosine-1-phosphate (S1P) receptor modulators and anti-CD20 monoclonal antibodies.
+DMTs in different classes work in different ways to slow the progression of MS.

 Examples of Highly Effective DMTs

 Many highly effective DMTs are now approved by the U.S. Food and Drug Administration (FDA).
-Highly effective DMTs currently available include:
+DMTs that have been categorized as highly effective include:

-Measuring effectiveness is important because it lets a physician know if a treatment option is working.
+Measuring effectiveness is important because it helps physicians know if a treatment option is working.
 It also helps classify different prescriptions as being moderately effective, highly effective, etc.

 But how is effectiveness measured?
-Briefly, there are three main ways doctors monitor the effectiveness of an MS treatment.
-A doctor’s recommendations on whether to continue or switch medications are mainly based on:
+Briefly, doctors monitor the effectiveness of an MS treatment in three main ways.
+A doctor’s recommendations on whether to continue or switch medications are mostly based on:

 • MRI results and lab tests that measure MS disease progression by analyzing lesions in the brain and spinal cord